kemoik/pigdice/README.md

 * find the repository eith the name pigdice
 * fork the repository
 ## Technologies Used
-{Te the webpage is made using HTML ,CSS JAVASCRIPT AND JQUERY
+The the webpage is made using HTML ,CSS JAVASCRIPT AND JQUERY

-##CONTACT DETAILS
+## CONTACT DETAILS
 Please reach me out on
 +(254)726631865
 ck.caleb17@gmail.com